Frailty (2001 film)

-Frailty is a 2001 American psychological horror film directed by and starring Bill Paxton, and co-starring Matthew McConaughey and Powers Boothe.
+Frailty is a 2001 Southern Gothic psychological horror film directed by Bill Paxton and written by Brent Hanley.
+The film stars Paxton, Matthew McConaughey and Powers Boothe.
 It marks Paxton's directorial debut.
 The plot focuses on the strange relationship between two young brothers and their father, who believes that he has been commanded by God to destroy demons disguised as people.
-Released on April 12, 2002, the film received generally positive reviews from critics and grossed $17 million.
+The film premiered at the Deep Ellum Film Festival on November 7, 2001, before being released by Lions Gate Films on April 12, 2002, to generally positive reviews from critics and grossing $17.4 million against an $11 million budget.
+It’s an international co-production film between the United States and Canada.